mywrites/mywrites.github.io/index.md

 From writing for various news outlets to proposal writing . . . <br/>
 From computer programming courses to technical writing . . . <br/>

 I am a writer by trade and at heart.

+I also enjoy learning new technologies and getting into the nitty-gritty of how applications and processes work.
+As they say: Curiosity is the best bug in the system!

 For all documents in my portal, I performed in-depth research (reading existing content and other collateral), viewed instructional videos, and navigated applications – leveraging these efforts to independently understand software solutions.
 When necessary, I also collaborated with subject matter experts to confirm my understanding.